top of page

 About Kolosov lab

-We are interested in how animals work on cellular and molecular levels - there is nothing that piques my interest more than "odd" and "weird" animals that stretch their physiology to the limit!
+We are interested in how animal physiology works on cellular and molecular levels - there is nothing that piques our interest more than "odd" and "weird" animals that stretch their physiology to the limit!
 A fish that lives in water and does not explode or shrink because of salt and water imbalance; a caterpillar that grows ~1,000-fold in weeks and eats ~5 times more than it weighs daily; a mosquito that takes a blood meal equivalent to you drinking your own weight in beer and does not explode.
-All of these animals use specialized epithelia to re-balance their salt and water content and compensate for their crazy lifestyles.
+All of these animals use specialized epithelia-lined organs to re-balance their salt and water content and compensate for their crazy lifestyles.

 Dr. Dennis Kolosov is a passionate early-career first-generation animal physiologist and educator in the Department of Biological Sciences at CSUSM.
-His research group at CSUSM uses vertebrate and invertebrate model organisms (e.g., insects and fish) for the study of epithelial ion transport mechanisms.
+His research group at CSUSM uses vertebrate and invertebrate model organisms (e.g., insects and fish) for the study epithelial ion transport.
 Study of epithelial ion transport in the Kolosov lab involves the use a variety of cutting-edge laboratory techniques:

 - pharmacology and cell/molecular biology (e.g., RNA extraction, cDNA synthesis, PCR/qPCR, transcriptional knockdown; cloning and heterologous expression)